chrisbroski/supportyourlocal/README.md

 Add 0 to infinite media - audio, video to songs and releases.
 Add 0 to infinte album art to a release.

-Copy text is not required for an announcement if there is a featured song.

 I don't think *Site* is the proper resource name.
 It should probably be *Style* and be displayed as a proper style guide.
-Have up to 6 colors (or inifinite?) and make the top 2 the web site ones.
+Have up to 6 colors (or infinite?) and make the top 2 the web site ones.
 Should there be shades of color?
 Maybe.

 ### Tests